UDN

 Interpolation Modes

-The interpolation mode buttons (numbers 5 thru 9 in diagram) control the method each point on the curve will use to reach the next point.
-If you are using one of the curve modes (Auto, User or Break), you will see white handles (number 12 in diagram) that you can click and drag to give you more control over the curve between points.
-If you select a key the is in Auto curve mode and adjust its tangents using the white handles (number 12), it will automatically convert to Manual curve mode.
+The interpolation mode buttons control the method each point on the curve will use to reach the next point.
+If you are using one of the curve modes (Auto, User or Break), you will see white handles that you can click and drag to give you more control over the curve between points.
+If you select a key that is in Auto curve mode and adjust its tangents using the white handles, it will automatically convert to User curve mode.

 Auto-generated Curves